raedrizk/ansible-security-workshop/README.md

 # Section 2: PROTECT

 With our requirements in hand, let us begin the process of automating these requirements.
 We will begin by enabling SSL for the database.
 For MariaDB, this requires that we edit the database configuration file to define the CA Cert, Server Cert and Server Key.
-For the purpose of this workshop, we will be using self signed certificates that we will create but in a real environment, chances are that there will be a set of certificates already issued for that purpose, that however will not change much other than omit the need to generate those certificates, and instead copy them directly to the database server, so if anything it would be even easier.
+For the purpose of this workshop, we will be using self-signed certificates that we will create as part of the playbook.
+But in a real environment, certificates will generally be managed and supplied by existing enterprise processes.
+So for production use, the process we demonstrate here will largely remain the same, but should be adjusted to deploy the supplied certificates instead of generating them.

 > **Tip**
 >
-> For more information on securing MariaDB connectuons, please look at the [docs](https://mariadb.com/kb/en/securing-connections-for-client-and-server/).
+> For more information on securing MariaDB connections, please look at the [docs](https://mariadb.com/kb/en/securing-connections-for-client-and-server/).

 ## Step 1 - Preparing your Project and Automation Controller